 The Sheraton Panama City Beach Golf & Spa Resort is close to all of the fun that you want to experience and yet far away from all the chaos.
 The scenic views of St. Andrew’s Bay may be all you need to forget about everything else that is going on around you.

 I was invited to explore the recently renovated property and was allowed to experience first-hand the amenities that are available at the resort.
 Staying at the Sheraton Panama City Beach Golf & Spa Resort, you would never notice that it had suffered any damage from Hurricane Michael.

 The resort is tastefully decorated with a beach theme without being too forward.
-Let me show you in some pictures that I captured around the resort and tell you more about it.
+Let me show you some pictures that I captured around the resort and tell you more about it.

 Stepping through the doors and into the main lobby, guests are welcome to grab a glass of spa water.
 It’s a refreshing way to stay hydrated.